tanayk2610/AutoBot/Docs/Design.md

 * **Maintaining a server/ virtual machine:** Developers can request AutoBot for maintaining their virtual machines.
 AutoBot can upgrade distribution packages, edit VM configurations, install third party applications on developer request.
 In addition, AutoBot can also be used to bring down the unused virtual machines in order to free up space and have better resource utilization.
 Managers in the team can have additional authority to tear down machines that have not been used or are not required anymore.

-* **Creating a virtual machine image with IDE’s such as Eclipse:** Developers can request AutoBot to create a virtual machine images with eclipse installed on it so that it can be used for the development process.
+* **Creating a virtual machine image with IDE’s such as Eclipse:** Developers can request AutoBot to create a virtual machine image with eclipse installed on it so that it can be used for the development process.
 Additionally, developers can specify plugins they wish to be configured with the eclipse IDE.
 Currently, AutoBot supports only Eclipse IDE and some custom plugins along with it.
 We are planning to extend this capability of AutoBot in future by adding support for more plugins and other IDEs and also adding natural language processing capabilities so that talking to AutoBot feels more user friendly.

 AutoBot will be best fitted into **Responder Bot** category as it is listening to the requests made by the user and then invoking its modules to serve the request.
 AutoBot also remembers the user its interacting with, so that inherent security and transparency can be provided to the user with respect to AWS services.
 AutoBot will also be able to learn from what is being said, for example if a user requests AutoBot to reconfigure or upgrade some specific virtual machines, it will remembers the request and acts accordingly.